davidshariff/wrappy/README.md

     }
 };

-// You can now invoke myObj.myMethod as a Promised method myObj.myMethod('David').then(function(result) {
+// You can now invoke myObj.myMethod as usual, but it's now a Promised method myObj.myMethod('David').then(function(result) {
     console.log(result); // My name is David
 });